ggouzi/markov-word-generator/README.md

 # Principle

-In order to generate random words that sounds like real words, we need to analyze character distribution among a corpus in a given language.
-We can start by analyzing the character apparition frequency based on the previous character.
+To generate random words that sound like real words, this library analyzes character distribution among a corpus in a given language.
+It creates a mapping table for character combinations and their associated frequency in the corpus.
+By estimating the probability of a character based on the previous characters, the library generates words that mimic real language patterns.

 Here are heatmaps showing the distribution of each character (column) given the previous one (row).
 - `$` = End of word